-At the end of the theatrical play, the guests were invited to the museum’s lobby for the next artistic performance – a concert called “One hundred years of music,” by the well-known Roma band Mahala Rai Banda.
+At the end of the theatrical play, the guests were invited to the museum’s lobby for the next artistic performance – a concert called “One hundred years of music” by the well-known Roma band Mahala Rai Banda.
 The concert was not their ordinary piece but was a lesson-recital, which musically illustrated the history of “lautari” music in Romania over the last hundred years.
 The artists interpreted in chronological order pieces designed to track the impact of the Roma lautari on Romanian culture and music over time.
 Following the concert, a cocktail for participants was held in the lobby of the museum.

-On the following day, February 22nd, the “Roma: Participation in the Development of the Romanian State” conference took place in the National History Museum of Romania.
+On the following day, 22 February, the “Roma: Participation in the Development of the Romanian State” conference took place in the National History Museum of Romania.

 The conference was attended by about 95 guests, including representatives of the Ministry of Culture and National Identity, the Ministry of Economy, the Ministry of Youth, the Interethnic Relations Department, the Embassy of Norway, the Embassy of Israel, the British Council, the Romanian Presidency, the Ministry of Foreign Affairs, National Center of Roma, ISPMN, National Agency for Roma, Central European University, Chamber of Deputies, SNSPA, Faculty of Sociology and Social Assistance, Romanian Peace Foundation, Roma Education Fund Romania, Pakiv Romania, Sastipen and others.

 The second part of the conference contained 6 academic presentations on Roma contributions to the founding and development of the Romanian state.
-The communication session was moderated by Professor Dr. Vintilă Mihăilescu.
+The session was moderated by Professor Dr. Vintilă Mihăilescu.
 The themes and panel speakers were as follows:

 photo: ERIAC/ Nihad Nino Pušija